egor-gm/apnewslivebot/README.md

 The script will keep running and posting updates to the Telegram channel.

+## Hashtags and fallback

+The bot asks an LLM to generate multiple hashtags.
+If the model is unavailable, it deterministically falls back to a single hashtag derived from the topic name via `topic_only_hashtags`.
+This predictable fallback avoids the YAML mapping and guarantees that an outage still yields a consistent tag.

+## Deployment and Redis

+Both staging and production share one Upstash Redis instance.
+Set `KEY_PREFIX` to `stg` or `prod` (and match `APP_ENV`) so each environment namespaces its keys.
+On Render, use branch mapping so the production service builds from `main` while a staging service tracks another branch.
+To cut over, deploy the desired commit to `main` and restart with `KEY_PREFIX=prod`.
+To roll back, redeploy the previous branch/commit with `KEY_PREFIX=stg` and restart the service.

 ## Running tests

 Install the requirements as above and execute: